 Aix-en-Provence is Paris’ more relaxed, southern cousin; a sophisticated and affluent town, bursting with Provençal charm.
 Sometimes known as ‘the city of a thousand fountains’, Aix is known for its pleasant streets and quaint squares where travellers can relax at a café terrace with a book or simply watch the world go by.
 This elegant Provençal city is famed for its artistic heritage and vibrant intellectual culture, and you’ll find museums, galleries and historical attractions galore.
 Aix is a feast for culture buffs and makes a delightful city break destination or base from which to take day trips around the region.
 But choosing the best place to stay in Aix-en-Provence is key to making the most of your time in the French city!

-Best Places To Stay in Aix-en-Provence
+Where to Stay in Aix-en-Provence

 From country mansions to stately city homes, Aix-en-Provence hotels offer the discerning visitor plenty to get excited about.
 As a Provence local, these recommendations are based on either personal experience, friends/network recommendations, or feedback from my readers.
 And I update it regularly!